Navigating Government Benefits · · 14 min read

 Gather Required Documentation and Establish Eligibility

 By gathering these documents, you can build a compelling case for your tinnitus VA claim, demonstrating both the presence of the issue and its connection to your military service.
 In fiscal year 2020, more than 2.3 million former service members received compensation for ringing in the ears.
-This highlights the importance of detailed documentation in securing successful tinnitus VA claims.
+This highlights the importance of in securing successful tinnitus VA claims.

 It’s also important to recognize that ringing in the ears affects nearly 15% of American adults, illustrating the widespread nature of this issue.
 While the VA assigns a maximum rating of 10% for tinnitus, you may enhance your overall compensation by claiming secondary service-connected conditions, such as hearing loss or sleep apnea.